 The ‘fastback coupé’ Capri Mk 1 was introduced to the British public in 1969 and was dubbed “the car you always promised yourself” – except my dad who had always promised himself a Cortina Estate.
 It was essentially designed to be a European version of the American Mustang “Pony Car”.
-Immediately successful, at least at first, and sold so strongly that the Capri was soon introduced to Australia and then the US market as the ‘Sexy European’ Lincoln Mercury Capri.
+It was immediately successful, at least at first, and sold so strongly that the Capri was soon introduced to Australia and then the US market as the ‘Sexy European’ Lincoln Mercury Capri.
 Within a year a sportier, more high-powered option called the 3000GT was introduced to the British market.

 The Mark III was released in 1978 and, despite flagging interest, stumbled on until 1986.
 Despite Ford’s attempts to market sporty and racing-inspired versions of the car, the Capri never caught the public’s imagination in the way that Mark I did in the very early seventies.